helfertool/helfertoolctl/README.md

 # Release new version

+## Bump version

 Bump version, run in `src`:

 ```
 dch -i
 ```

+The version is also used for the CentOS package.

+## Debian

-Then build the Debian packages:
+Build the Debian packages:

 ```
 ./scripts/build.sh debian